z0al/git-todos/README.md

 ## License

-The project is released under the Apache 2.0 license © [Ahmed T. Ali](https://github.com/ahmed-taj)
+The project is released under the Apache 2.0 license.
+See [LICENSE](./LICENSE)